wwafii/movie-app-react/README.md

 - TMDB API
 - Appwrite

-## Getting Started

-1. Clone this repository
+## Cloning the Repository

 git clone https://github.com/wwafii/movie-app-react.git
+cd movie-app-react

+text

+## Installation

-2. Install dependencies
+Install the project dependencies using npm:

 npm install

+text

+## Set Up Environment Variables

+Create a new file named `.env.local` in the root of your project and add the following content:

+VITE_TMDB_API_KEY=

+VITE_APPWRITE_PROJECT_ID=
+VITE_APPWRITE_DATABASE_ID=
+VITE_APPWRITE_COLLECTION_ID=

+text

-3. Configure your TMDB API key and Appwrite settings in the environment variables
+Replace the placeholder values with your actual TheMovieDatabase API and Appwrite credentials.

+## Running the Project

-4. Run the development server
+Start the development server:

-npm start
+npm run dev

+text

+Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.